Pat Morris Neff: Early life

-Born on his family ranch near the Eagle Springs community in Coryell County, Texas, to Isabella Neff and her husband Noah, Pat Neff grew up on the Texas frontier and attended local schools.
+Neff was born on his family ranch near the Eagle Springs community in Coryell County, Texas, to Isabella and Noah Neff.
+Pat grew up on the Texas frontier and attended local schools.
 He graduated from McGregor High School.
 He received his bachelor's degree from Baylor University in Waco.

 He worked for the next two years teaching at Southwestern Academy in Magnolia, Arkansas, to earn money to go to law school.
 Among his students was Harvey C. Couch, who would later become a successful entrepreneur in Arkansas.

 Upon returning to Texas, Neff studied and received his law degree from the University of Texas School of Law in Austin.
 There, he developed a close friendship with Tom Connally and Morris Sheppard of Texas, who both became politicians and were later elected as U.S. senators from the state.

-After receiving his law degree and passing the bar, on May 31, 1899, Neff married Baylor classmate Myrtle Mainer in her hometown of Lovelady.
+After receiving his law degree and passing the bar on May 31, 1899, Neff married Baylor classmate Myrtle Mainer in her hometown of Lovelady.
 In 1901, they had a daughter, whom they named Hallie Maude.
 They also had a son, Pat M. Neff, Jr.